Hullabalo/ComfyUI-Loop/README.md

 [loop_and_paste.webm](https://github.com/user-attachments/assets/83c2a7b8-c854-4681-9773-8110bdd753aa)

 ## ♾️ Image Crop
 Interactive image cropping with live preview.
-Supports some keyboard controls (PageUp/Down to resize).
+Define a tile size for your crop and drag/drop on an image preview.
+Also supports direct widget input and some keyboard controls (PageUp/Down to resize).
+The preview represents a downscaled version of the current image input, while the preview mask is a downscaled binary version of the input mask.
+If the inputs haven’t changed significantly from the previously loaded files, the previews will remain unchanged (improving the execution speed of your workflow).

 **Inputs:**
 | Parameter | Type | Default | Range | Description |